Georgia Law Atlanta Semester in Practice and Civil Externship

 Most of our Atlanta-based placements also accept students on either a full-time or a part-time basis.
 You do not need to work full-time to work at an Atlanta placement, although we strongly encourage you to take advantage of the unique immersive experience and many opportunities that full-time work provides.

 Both courses connect you with important legal communities, especially in Atlanta.
 In the Atlanta Semester in Practice course, you can earn a full semester’s worth of credits while living in the Atlanta metro region and forging professional relationships in an important market for Georgia Law graduates.
 You do the same in the Civil Externship course, while remaining directly connected to the life of the law school in Athens.

 If you have any questions about either of these courses, contact:

 |Both courses||Atlanta Semester in Practice|

 Atlanta Semester in Practice Course

-The Atlanta Semester in Practice course is a full-time externship.
-Students work 30 hours per week at governmental, judicial, or private nonprofit placements.
-Students take a weekly two-hour clinic seminar, with readings, three reflective writing assignments, and a final class presentation.
+The Atlanta Semester in Practice course is a full-time externship at governmental, judicial, or private nonprofit placements.
+Students take a weekly two-hour externship seminar, with readings, three reflective writing assignments, and a final class presentation.
 The course requirements include the following:

-- Students must apply for and receive an offer from one of the placements who have agreed to take students for full-time work, or at a placement arranged by the student and approved by the externship professor.
+- Students must apply for and receive an offer from one of the placements that has agreed to take students for full-time work, or at a placement arranged by the student and approved by the externship professor.

 - If accepted, students enroll in the 10 credit Atlanta Semester in Practice Course.
 Students also enroll in any of the Georgia Law in Atlanta courses for the upcoming semester and other courses that do not require a presence in Athens.

-- Students take 2 or 3 classes each week, including the clinic seminar and other non-clinical classes.
-The clinic seminar occurs in the evening.
+- Students take 2 or 3 classes each week, including the externship seminar and other non-clinical classes.
+The externship seminar occurs in the late afternoon on Thursdays..

 Civil Externship Course